Research-IT-Swiss-TPH/stphtoolbox/README.md

 # stphtoolbox

-The Swiss TPH Toolbox is an R package designed to facilitate reproducible research by providing document templates and graphic representations.
+The Swiss TPH Toolbox (`stphtoolbox`) is an R package designed to facilitate reproducible research by providing custom document templates and graphic representations.

 ## Features